furudo-erika/awesome-postman-alternatives/README.md

 ### [Pororoca](https://pororoca.io) ([repo](https://github.com/alexandrehtrb/Pororoca))

-*   **Keywords:** HTTP inspection tool, HTTP/2, HTTP/3, Rust.
+*   **Keywords:** HTTP inspection tool, HTTP/2, HTTP/3, C#, .NET, Cross-platform.
 *   **Description:** Pororoca is primarily an HTTP inspection tool with strong support for modern protocols like **HTTP/2** and **HTTP/3**, alongside HTTP/1.1.
-Built with Rust for performance, it allows detailed analysis and debugging of interactions using these newer protocols, capabilities often lacking in older clients.
+Built with C#/.NET and cross-platform, it allows detailed analysis and debugging of interactions using these newer protocols, capabilities often lacking in older clients.
 While it can send requests, its focus on inspection and advanced protocol support differentiates it.

 ### [Nightingale REST Client](https://nightingale.rest/) ([repo](https://github.com/jenius-apps/nightingale-rest-api-client))